theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

     du -sh "$TMPDIR"

-Transferring Data Between your Local Machine and Wolfpack (there and back again)
+Transferring Data Between your Local Machine and NCI GADI (there and back again)
 ----------------------------------------------------------------------

 ### Uploading Data to your Virtual Machine with scp